andrewyy677/metaExpertPro/README.md

 5. A folder for human, contaminant, and iRT protein sequence database input files (metaEx/fasta/HumanContamIrt).
 6. A folder for analysis results (metaEx/Results)

-The file format are required as follows:
+The file format is required as follows:
-1. DDA and DIA raw data input file format are either .d or .mzML.
+1. DDA and DIA raw data input file formats are .d or .mzML.
 2. Microbial protein database input file is required as .fas format.
-3. Human, contaminant, and iRT database input file is required as .fasta format.
+3. Human, contaminant, and iRT database input file is required in .fasta format.

-### Get help of all command line parameters:
+### Get help with all command line parameters:

 ```
 docker run -it --rm -u $(id -u):$(id -g) guomics2017/metaexpertpro:v1 sh /metaEx/src/00.DDAspectrallib/00.DDA.DIA.sh --help